 - (Obviously) lots of globes on display, dating back as far as 1536

 - Also includes celestial, moon, and planetary globes

 - All information provided in both German and English

-- €5 for an adult ticket, which gets you into the Papyrus and Esperanto museums as well.
+- €5 for an adult ticket, which gets you into the Esperanto museum as well.
 The Vienna Pass includes one-time free entry

 - See also: Vienna Museums

 Mercator and more

 (Terrestrial globe by Willem Janszoon Blaeu, 1645 – 1648.
 Image courtesy of the Rijksmuseum)

 Globes have something mystical about them, with the whole earth condensed into a small ball and echoes of long-gone days when “here be dragons” was a plausible entry on maps.
 Most of us spent at least some time as a child poking at a globe with a finger and discovering just how little geography we know.

 The Austrian National Library’s Globe Museum – the only one of its kind in the world – recreates that wonder with glass cabinets bursting with one exhibit after another.